Iain Schrantz

 The University of Northampton is one of only four universities in the country to belong to the European Nursing Module.
 This offers the possibility of a two week placement in one of around 24 different European countries.

-Please note that you will have to meet the entire costs of this module yourself including flights, accommodation, food and travel within these countries where possible costs are kept to a minimum and financial help is available.
-The cost of the placement is dependent on the country you choose, it can range from approximately £500-800.
+Please note that you will have to meet the entire costs of this module yourself including flights, accommodation, food and travel within these countries however students are able to claim for many of the costs via the Learning Support Fund Travel & Accommodation.
+The two weeks spent overseas for this module count as placement hours as agreed with the NMC.

 At the University of Northampton, everything we do, from funded trips to paid internships, is to give you everything you need to make a difference when you leave.

-If you join our full-time Mental Health Nursing degree at Northampton, you will receive a laptop when your course begins*.
+If you join our full-time BSc Mental Health Nursing degree at Northampton, you will receive a laptop when your course begins*.
 The laptops are built to a bespoke custom specification ideal for use in the seminar room, collaborative group work or studying at home.

 Whatever your ambitions, we’re here to help you to achieve them.
 We’ll support you to identify the skills you’re learning during your course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
 We’ve created the Northampton Employment Promise because we are so confident that if you focus on your studies and complete one of our awards you’ll be highly employable by the time you graduate.
 Putting you in a great position to secure employment or continue your studies.